 DoD Homeowners Assistance Program (HAP)

-There are two types of Homeowners Assistance Program (HAP): Conventional and Expanded.
-HAP is subject to the availability of funds as appropriated by Congress to the Department of Defense (DoD) for the program; HAP will cease when all funds are expended.
-The U.S. Army is the DoD Executive Agent for administering the HAP.
-The U.S. Army Corps of Engineers (USACE) implements the program.
+HAP is subject to the availability of funds as appropriated by Congress to the DoD for the program and will cease when all funds are expended.
+The U.S. Army is the DoD Executive Agent for administering the HAP, and the U.S. Army Corps of Engineers (USACE) implements the program for the Army.